aweller/CoverageCheck/readme.md

 ##Introduction

-This script was mainly written for a clinical diagnostics setting.
-The use case is where a group of patients was sequenced using a panel.
+This script was mainly written for end users in a clinical diagnostics setting.
+The use case is routine panel sequencing of patients on Illumina MiSeq/HiSeq or Lifetech PGM/Proton.
 It is crucial to distinguish between

 A) high-confidence positions with a reference allele and